 The Ontario Provincial Police should conduct a confidential survey of all its officers on operational stress injuries, which it should develop in consultation with medical experts, the Canadian Forces and other police organizations.
-Subsection 21(3)(g) Ombudsman Act

 The Ontario Provincial Police should keep a comprehensive record of critical and traumatic incidents and the officers involved, and follow a consistent and proactive practice, in consultation with the Workplace Safety and Insurance Board, relating to filing claims for such incidents, even where injuries are not immediately apparent.